CEO & President

 President & CEO

-During his nine years at the helm of PGA TOUR Superstore, Dick Sullivan and his team have tripled the company’s U.S. store count through coast-to-coast expansion and built a robust worldwide e-commerce business.
-With 35 stores in 15 states and a vibrant online presence, PGA TOUR Superstore serves more than 7.5 million customers annually and posted an overall sales growth of 23%.
+During his 10 years at the helm of PGA TOUR Superstore, Dick Sullivan and his team have tripled the company’s U.S. store count through coast-to-coast expansion and built a robust worldwide e-commerce business.
+With 35 stores in 15 states and a vibrant online presence, PGA TOUR Superstore serves more than 7.5 million customers annually and posted an overall sales growth of 14% in 2018.